 She meets a young man, Quentin (Michael Welch) who remembers her from the worship days at their church.
 He tells her he’ll be praying for her and when she is faced with hard facts, reminds Grace “There’s always going to be something missing.”
 And further in the story tells her, “I don’t think your problems are just with your dad.
 I think maybe you are fighting God.
 Just stop running.”

 A modern-day spin on the Prodigal son.
 (Luke 15:11-32) After learning some life’s lessons from the School of Hard Knocks and Bumps—Grace finds her way back home to her parents, the church but most importantly God.

 Originally released in 2013, Grace Unplugged is 1 hour and 58 minutes.
 The age group for this movie is 11+ and it is available on Amazon Prime, YouTube, iTunes, Google Play, and Vudu from $3.99.

-Winner of the the top Annual Faith and Family Awards which included the Epiphany Prize, Best Film Actress for AJ Michalka and Best Film Actor for James Denton.
+Winner of the top Annual Faith and Family Awards which included the Epiphany Prize, Best Film Actress for AJ Michalka, and Best Film Actor for James Denton.
 The movie was also nominated for Family Film of the Year.

 ©Rhema International.
 Unauthorized use and/or duplication of this material without express and written permission, from this blog’s author and/or owner, is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Rhema International.